Enjoy the Water Safely

 - WA State Parks & Recreation Boating Education.

 - Make sure all family members know how to swim.

 - Always wear a life jacket in, on, or around water.

 - It's best to swim only in designated areas with lifeguards.

 - Be especially careful when swimming, boating, or rafting in rivers due to dangers from currents and cold temperatures.
 The best decision may be not to enter the water.

 - Supervise children and teens when they are in or near all types of water.
 Ensure supervisors are close enough to provide immediate rescue.

 - Do not drink alcohol when swimming, boating or supervising children.

 - Drowning is the second leading cause of unintentional injury and death for children and teens in Washington.

-- The populations at highest risk for drowning are young children under the age of five, males (especially those between 15-24 years and 65 years and older), people with seizure disorders and people who cannot swim.
+- The populations at highest risk for drowning are young children under the age of five, males 15-24 years and 65 years and older, people with seizure disorders and non-swimmers.